acgollapalli/KING-blog/_posts/2022-03-08-something-boots.md

 I&rsquo;ve tried removing particular instructions from this segment, and they all seem to be essential.
 The strb is what does the actual reading.
 [This stack overflow post](https://stackoverflow.com/a/25508561) was helpful, even though it&rsquo;s for an older form of ARM assembly.

+I think this is how you end procedures:

     nop
     ret

-I think this is how you end programs.

-So I tried to take it to bare essentials
+So I tried to take it to bare essentials and this is what I got:

     /* hello_1_5 /*
         .text